HumanCellAtlas/data-store/daemons/dss-notify-v2/Readme.md

 Subscriptions are accessed via owner for API actions.
 When notifications are triggered during an object storage event, subscriptions are fetched from the backend via `scan`.

 If notification delivery fails, a notification record is made in the queue.
-Delivery will be attempted immediately after failure and at time intervals of one minute, ten minutes, one hour, six hours, and 16 hours after the first failure.
-Delivery would then continue for the next 6 days at 24 hour intervals.
-After day 7, no further notification will be delivered and the subscription will be removed from the delivery service.
-The old subscription will remain and the user would need to delete it and create a new subscription in order to receive new notifications.
+Delivery will be attempted 15 minutes after failure, and then every 6 hours over the course of 7 days.

 ### Bundle Metadata Document